 An introduction to the basic principles, procedures, and techniques of television production.
+Studio, Remote, and Field Production formats are explored.
 Students are organized in teams and create various TV production styles.
 Students learn about TV switchers, TV cameras, sound, and graphic equipment and how they are used in a live television broadcast.
 The course covers the fundamentals of producing, scripting, directing, and editing for television.

 Upon successful completion of this course students will:

-- Recognize the techniques of the television creation processes, weather it is a single or multi-camera production.
+- Recognize the techniques of the television creation processes, whether it is a single or multi-camera production.

 - 1.- Group Production Scripted Drama – 7 min episodes.
 40% Teams of students will be required to produce a 7-minute episode of a single-camera scripted series.
 The show will be built with interruption, segmentation and polysemy, that is to say, using TV’s structure.
 It should emphasize build-to-climax and cliffhanger storytelling.
 One of the student teams will serve as the Showrunning Team.
 Their responsibility will be to oversee the overall production demanding the same high quality for all episodes produced by the other units.

 - 2.- Group Production Variety– 20 min.
 40% This assignment will consist on a complete Live Television production made in the TV studio at the University.
 It will have to include at least two anchors and one live performance.
 There will be video feeds and pauses for commercials that have to be taken into account to create continuity.